thelicato/portswigger-labs/xss/README.md

 <!-- omit in toc -->
 ### Quick Solution
 There is a stored XSS in the comments, just add a ``fetch`` to the Burp Collaborator to get the ``cookie`` of the victim.
-Solution in the next section.
+Payload in the next section.

 <!-- omit in toc -->
 ### Solution